GoogleCloudPlatform/firebase-extensions/bigquery-firestore-export/PREINSTALL.md

 To use the extension, developers will configure a specific Firestore document for each query and have their frontends listen for updates, and the BigQuery table/query to execute.
 In the background, BigQuery will run the query on a schedule, and the extension will write the result back to the specified document.
 Schedules are managed as Transfer Configs using the [Data Transfer Service](https://cloud.google.com/bigquery/docs/scheduling-queries).

 Upon installation, a Transfer Config is created for you via the Data Transfer Service API.
 This Transfer Config will be updated if you update the extension parameters for the instance.
-You can also choose to use an existing Transfer Config, in which case the extension won’t manage the creation/updates for you.

 If you would like to specify multiple queries at different intervals, you can create multiple instances of the extension.